adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.1.26 =
+* Updated the readme.txt file to reflect that WP 4.1 is fully tested and working.

 = 1.1.25 =
 * Added a screenshot.